mazdak186/mazdakportfolio/_posts/2019-04-20-Auto-Google-Scheduler.md

 ```

 Next we must handle the authentication flow.
-This is taken from Google's own (quickstart guide)[https://developers.google.com/gmail/api/quickstart/python].
+This is taken from Google's own [quickstart guide](https://developers.google.com/gmail/api/quickstart/python).

 ```python
 # If modifying these scopes, delete the file token.pickle.